-The Del Norte Sediment Management Plan is supported by elements of the following management plans for effective implementation: Water Quality Monitoring and Management Plan.
-So as to not duplicate information, elements from these other management plans are not repeated herein but are, where appropriate, referred to in this Sediment Deposit Remediation Plan.
+The Del Norte Sediment Management Plan is supported by elements of the Water Quality Monitoring and Management Plan for effective implementation.
+So as to not duplicate information, elements from the Water Quality Monitoring and Management Plan are not repeated herein but are, where appropriate, referred to in this Sediment Deposit Remediation Plan.